jaycode/chanelink/readme.md

 There are a couple of things you need to do when pushing to production / staging:

 1. Pull data in production / staging server with `git pull origin master`.
+2. (Only when you have changed Gemfile) `bundle install`.
+3. `rake db:migrate && rake db:seed`.
-2. Compress css and javascripts with Jammit compression i.e. run `jammit` on server.
+4. Compress css and javascripts with Jammit compression i.e. run `jammit` on server.
-3. Restart the app by running `touch /apps/ChanelinkProduction/webapp/tmp/restart.txt`.
+5. Restart the app by running `touch /apps/ChanelinkProduction/webapp/tmp/restart.txt`.
-4. (Only initially) make sure delayed_job is running with `script/delayed_job status`.
+6. (Only initially) make sure delayed_job is running with `script/delayed_job status`.

 ### How to pull data in production / staging server.